madhav-dhungana/Dojo-EPSS/README.md

-# DOJO EPSS
+# DOJO CTI

 Continuous threat monitoring Django library for DefectDojo.

-Dojo EPSS enriches your existing DefectDojo Findings with real-world exploitability signals.
-It scans CVEs already present in DefectDojo against FIRST.org EPSS data, CISA KEV data, and ransomware usage indicators so teams can continuously understand which vulnerabilities deserve priority.
+Dojo CTI enriches your existing DefectDojo Findings with real-world exploitability signals.
+It scans CVEs already present in DefectDojo against FIRST.org EPSS data, CISA KEV data, and ransomware usage indicators, POC, ITW so teams can continuously understand which vulnerabilities deserve priority.

-The library is built for Django-DefectDojo and is designed to be additive: it provides its own Django app, management UI, scheduled jobs, manual actions, audit logs, and API output while keeping DefectDojo's core models and business logic intact.
+The library is built for Django-DefectDojo and is designed to be additive: it provides its own Django app, management UI, scheduled jobs, manual scans, audit logs, and API output while keeping DefectDojo's core models and business logic intact.

 ## Features